 Plugin Name: Grandchild Theme

-Plugin URI: http://www.wp-code.com/
+Plugin URI: https://www.wp-code.com/

 Description: A WordPress Grandchild Theme (as a plugin)